Yacht Destination

 Diverse Cultural Activities in Corsica

-Corsican culture is a mix of influences from Italy, France, North Africa and the Far East with a hefty appreciation for religious processions and harvest celebrations.
-Whether you visit in the height of summer or the cooler autumn months, any yacht charter guest can find cultural interests.
+Corsican culture is a rich blend of influences from Italy, France, North Africa and the Far East, combined with a deep-rooted appreciation for religious traditions and harvest celebrations.
+Whether you visit during the height of summer or the cooler autumn months, a Corsica yacht charter offers abundant opportunities to explore the island’s vibrant cultural life ashore.

-There are numerous beautiful cathedrals and churches with magnificent mosaics and frescoes, and large celebrations such as Holy Week.
-Every year, villages and towns host traditional festivals such as the Feast of St John in Bastia on June 23, when a huge ‘fugare‘ (the fire of St John) bonfire is lit on the edge of the basin of the Old Port under the ramparts of the Citadel.
+The island is also home to numerous beautiful cathedrals and churches adorned with impressive mosaics and frescoes, many of which play a central role during major religious events such as Holy Week.
+Traditional celebrations are woven into everyday life, with villages and towns hosting annual festivals that reflect Corsica’s strong sense of identity.
+One of the most striking is the Feast of St John in Bastia on June 23, when a dramatic fugare bonfire is lit at the edge of the Old Port beneath the ramparts of the citadel.

-Across the island are lots of interesting museums including Musée de Bastia, Musea di a Corsica in Corte, the Departmental Museum of Alta Rocca with artefacts from the Iron Age and the Musée Fesch in Ajaccio with the most prestigious Italian art collection visible in France after the Louvre Museum.
+For those interested in history and art, Corsica offers a wealth of museums to explore during your yacht charter.
+Highlights include the Musée de Bastia, the Musea di a Corsica in Corte, the Departmental Museum of Alta Roccawith artefacts dating back to the Iron Age, and the Musée Fesch in Ajaccio, home to the most significant Italian art collection in France after the Louvre.

 Bastia

-Corsica yacht charter clients who come ashore will step back in time wandering the old district, Terra Vecchia, with vaulted passageways and narrow alleyways.
-Bastia is the Corsican city with the largest number of religious Baroque buildings including the landmark 17th century Église Saint-Jean-Baptiste and the historically-listed Oratoire de Saint Roch.
+Guests coming ashore during their Corsica yacht charter will also enjoy stepping back in time in the old district of Terra Vecchia, with its vaulted passageways and narrow alleyways.
+Bastia is the Corsican city with the greatest concentration of Baroque religious architecture, including the landmark 17th-century Église Saint-Jean-Baptiste and the historically listed Oratoire de Saint Roch.

 Historical Buildings and Monuments

-Churches are breathtakingly ornate and a window into the religious history of Corsica – marvel at the Ajaccio Cathedral, Cathedrale de Nebbio with the mummified body of Saint-Florent and the second most visited building in Corsica or the pretty churches Saint Sauveur and Église d’Olmeto in the Valinco area.
+Corsica’s churches are breathtakingly ornate and provide a compelling window into its religious heritage.
+Notable examples include Ajaccio Cathedral, the Cathédrale de Nebbio — home to the mummified body of Saint Florent and one of the most visited religious buildings on the island — as well as the charming Saint Sauveur and Église d’Olmetoin the Valinco region.

 Yachts to Charter in the West Mediterranean